AkhilChowdaryKodali/NLP-Data/README.md

 Other medical problems
 The presence of other medical problems may affect the use of this medicine.
 Make sure you tell your doctor if you have any other medical problems, especially:
 The presence of other medical problems may affect the use of antipyrine and benzocaine combination.
 Make sure you tell your doctor if:
-Your ear is draining—The chance of unwanted effects may be increased]
+Your ear is draining—The chance of unwanted effects may be increased}